yankostadinov/core/tutorials/guides/react/react.md

 ### Overview

 In this example you will extend the applications so that: - On stock row click from Stocks app, a new window will open showing the StockDetails.
 You will open this window with following bounds `top: 100, left: 100, height: 660, width: 660` - You will create a `glue.interop` stream in Stocks which will publish prices for instruments.
 Both Stocks and StockDetails will subscribe for that stream to display most current price.
+Keep the [**Window Management API**](../../reference/core/latest/windows/index.html) close by for reference.

 ### 3.1.
 Opening windows at runtime